The Big Move: Expanding Union Station

-The York Concourse, completed in April 2015, is now the main concourse for GO Transit operations as the older Bay Concourse is renovated.
+The York Concourse, completed in April 2015, became the main concourse for GO Transit operations as the older Bay Concourse was renovated.

 Union Station is Canada's busiest passenger facility and "the heart of the GTHA's transportation system", handling 240,000 people daily, or 65 million annually.
 However, it was forecast in 2011 that passenger traffic was expected to quadruple in the following 25 years as a result of improvements that are called for in the Big Move plan, and Union Station would be at or over capacity without dramatic modifications.
 Furthermore, being a National Historic Site that was built and opened in 1927, the station had been showing its age: peeling paint, cracked and damaged floors, leaky roofs, and crowded and inefficient passenger concourse spaces that were designed in the 1970s.

 The current work being undertaken includes excavation work to dramatically expand the existing GO and Via Rail concourses and create a floor dedicated to retail space, establishing new connections to the PATH network, increasing the number of entrances, implementing energy efficiency measures and restoring heritage elements.
 Future work could include a new train tunnel for the GO Transit Lakeshore lines, with a new station being built slightly east of Union.